brianhill/from-galileo-to-newton/daily_schedule_term_3.md

 *Luke and Mishel will collaborate on choosing [Barnard](./resources/ClaudeBernardChapter2.pdf) and Kuhn selections to augment the two Newton readings on "philosophy Tuesday."*

 * Preparation for Tuesday, Nov.
 29 &mdash; Read the preface to the Principia and the last scholium (you will find them on pp. 3-4 and pp. 485-489 of Densmore) &mdash; Read what Luke and Mishel provide from Barnard and Kuhn
 * Preparation for Thursday, Dec.
-1 &mdash; [Problem Set 8](./assignments/PS08.nb.pdf) on planetary motion &mdash; We added a third problem to Problem Set 8 to finish out what we started in class on Monday &mdash; For Thursday's reading, can we go from pp. 376 all the way to 421? &mdash; I would be happy to just understand and accept the result for the pendulum, which Newton has already quoted and used in Proposition 4 &mdash; Namely, that the period of a pendulum goes as the square root of: the length of the pendulum divided by the acceleration of gravity &mdash; That saves you a few pages of proofs
+1 &mdash; [Problem Set 8](./assignments/PS08.nb.pdf) on planetary motion and lunar acceleration &mdash; For Thursday's reading, can we go from pp. 376 all the way to 421? &mdash; I would be happy to just understand and accept the result for the pendulum, which Newton has already quoted and used in Proposition 4 &mdash; Namely, that the period of a pendulum goes as the square root of: the length of the pendulum divided by the acceleration of gravity &mdash; That saves you a few pages of proofs

 ### Week 14 &mdash; The Remainder of Book III (pp. 422-484)